 The overarching goal of the Center for Neurodegenerative Disease is to bring together researchers that have synergistic strengths in basic movement disorder-oriented neuroscience research, and clinical neurosciences.
 In addition, these researchers collaborate with several different groups including the NINDS Institutional Center Core grant, the Bob Allison Ataxia Research Center and the Paul and Sheila Wellstone Muscular Dystrophy Center.

-The Institute of Translational Neuroscience's concentrated efforts within the centers have resulted in several accomplishments, including:
+The Institute of Translational Neuroscience's concentrated efforts within the centers has resulted in several accomplishments, including:

 - NSF Integrative Graduate Education Research Traineeship (IGERT) funding for PhD students interested in systems neuroengineering